hashicorp/terraform-website/content/source/docs/enterprise/private/admin/index.html.md

 ## Accessing the Admin Interface

-- need to be a site admin
-- click your user icon in the upper right (screenshot)
+Only Private Terraform Enterprise users with the site-admin permission can access the administrative functions.
+To view, search, and update settings in the UI, click your user icon in the upper right:

+(screenshot)

+which will take you to the admin area.
+Currently, it defaults to showing the user management page.

-- you'll end up here (screenshot of admin pages)
+(screenshot of admin pages)

 ## Administration Tasks